 Stakeholder's disconnection from the project: No one is there to manage the relationship, so the gap between the team and stakeholders widens.
 Important requirements begin to be missed, assumptions grow misaligned, and confusion builds on both sides.
 I have witnessed projects being cancelled just because no one was minding this vital connection.

-Buildup of technical debt: Someone needs to be the 'bad cop' and scrubbing unsustainable development practices which go unchallenged otherwise.
+Buildup of technical debt: Someone needs to be the 'bad cop' and scrub unsustainable development practices that go unchallenged otherwise.
 A financial services team I consulted with had piled up so much technical debt without Scrum Master governance that they ended up spending 80% of their capacity on maintenance rather than adding new features.

 In case you are convinced of the positive impacts a Scrum Master has on Agile teams, here are pointers to ensure you get the most value from the position.

 Have defined expectations and metrics of success: Collaborate with the Scrum Master to determine how success is defined and what parameters are used to measure it.
-Would it be in form of increased velocity?
-Enhanced satisfaction of the team? or Reduced time to Market?
+Would it be in the form of increased velocity?
+Enhanced satisfaction of the team, or reduced time to Market?
 With success metrics that all parties agree on, it is easier to target the efforts that create the most impact.

 Balance technical knowledge with people skills: Understanding and managing interpersonal relationships, also referred to as emotional intelligence, remains the most important asset to a Scrum Master or any other practitioner.
-While not required to be experts in technical fields, having the ability to interact and negotiate in an informed manner about employing meaningful technical dialogues and procedures needs a good grasp of the understanding.
+While not required to be experts in technical fields, having the ability to interact and negotiate in an informed manner about employing meaningful technical dialogues and procedures requires a good grasp of the subject matter.

 Looking to the future, I predict a number of changes that will influence how Scrum Masters serve Agile teams: